 Renters' Tax Credits

-REMINDER: The deadline for filing an application for the Renters' Tax Credit Program is September 1st of each year.
+The deadline for filing an application for the Renters' Tax Credit Program has been extended until October 31, 2014

 The plan is based upon the relationship between rent and income.
 If the portion of rent attributable to the assumed property taxes exceeds a fixed amount in relation to income, the renter can, under specified conditions, receive a credit of as much as $750.
 The credit is paid as a direct check from the State of Maryland.HOW A RENTED DWELLING IS DEFINED